Chris Taylor Player Props: Dodgers vs. Blue Jays

-On Monday, Chris Taylor (coming off going 1-for-3 with a double) and the Los Angeles Dodgers play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.333 on-base percentage in past 10 games, 52 points above season-long percentage), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Dodger Stadium, Tuesday at 10:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Rangers.
+In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.

 Chris Taylor Game Info & Props vs. the Blue Jays